 The DDR2 SDRAM uses a double data rate architecture to achieve high-speed operation.
 The double data rate architecture is essentially a 4n-prefetch architecture, with an interface designed to transfer two data words per clock cycle at the I/O balls.
-A single READ or WRITE operation for the DDR2 SDRAM effectively consists of a single 4n-bitwide, two-clock-cycle data transfer at the internal DRAM core and four corresponding n-bit-wide, one-half-clock-cycle data transfers at the I/O balls.
+A single read or write access for the DDR2 SDRAM effectively consists of a single 4n-bit-wide, one-clock-cycle data transfer at the internal DRAM core and four corresponding n-bit-wide, one-half-clock-cycle data transfers at the I/O balls.